 Release Results Cancel Survey Class Term Format Prof School Completed Teaming Survey Demo Summer 2009 Lab Judging Virginia Tech Do you wish to release these team as signments?
-You may choose to make the tea class and/or the research team. survey responses, but the studer see the names and email addres other members of the team are a m assigr The resents' name ses of the vailable ment information archers will see thes and email addr e other members to meet. and survente team a esses will of their te ey data av ssignmen be strippe am along vailable to the stude t information and th ed out of the data. with information on ents in the e student Students will when the Preview resu Preview results page for student: Adams, Chris Preview Preview You may also choose not to release the data to either group.
+You may choose to make the team assignment information and survey data available to the students in the class and/or the research team.
+The researchers will see the team assignment information and the student survey responses, but the students' names and email addresses will be stripped out of the data.
+Students will see the names and email addresses of the other members of their team along with information on when the other members of the team are available to meet.
+Preview resul lts page ofor student: A dams, Chr is 💽 Preview You may also choose not to release the data to either group.
 You will still be able to use these team assignments to populate student lists for future surveys (via the Import Students from Survey control).
 However, we ask that you make this data available to the research team unless you have a compelling reason not to do so.
-Hit the Cancel button above if yo ou wish t o decide later.
-Re elease t eam assignmen ts to: Stu idents and Researchers 🗸 Release Stu idents and Researchers Re searchers only No body (no f urther reminders)
+Hit the Cancel button above if yo u wish t o decide later.
+Re elease t eam assignmen ts to: Stu idents and Researchers 🗸 Release Researchers searchers Idents only · · · · · · · · · · · · · · · · · · · urther reminders)